1. What is SSL connection and SSL session?

 Session caching – by setting an option on the SSL server, it can cache the SSL session (identified by its session ID) for a specified period of time after a given connection between the SSL client and server has terminated.

 Network Intrusion Detection Systems (NIDS) are set up at a planned point within the network to examine traffic from all devices on the network.
 It performs an observation of passing traffic on the entire subnet and matches the traffic that is passed on the subnets to the collection of known attacks.
-Once an attack is identified or abnormal behaviour is observed only then the alert can be sent to the administrator.
+Once an attack is identified or abnormal behavior is observed, the alert can be sent to the administrator.

-An example of a NIDS is installing it on the subnet where firewalls are located in order to see if someone is trying to crack the firewall.
+An example of an NIDS is installing it on the subnet where firewalls are located in order to see if someone is trying crack the firewall.

 8. Explain the WSDL and SOAP.